corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 * **caSmrLocation**:
-The connection details for the CA part of SMR service that acts as the data source
+The connection details for the CA part of SMR Service that acts as the data source

 * **host**:
-Host name (or IP address) that the CA part of SMR service is running on
+Host name (or IP address) that the CA part of SMR Service is running on

 * **port**:
-Port that the CA part of SMR service is listening on (for inter-ENM communication)
+Port that the CA part of SMR Service is listening on (for inter-ENM communication)

 * **verbose**: